wlongabaugh/psq/README.rst

 psq - Cloud Pub/Sub Task Queue for Python.
 ==========================================

-This is a super-simplied version for just putting a thin wrapper on Google Cloud Pub/Sub
+This is a super-simplified version for just putting a thin wrapper on Google Cloud Pub/Sub

 Licensing
 ---------